COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Experiments

 \subsubsection{FIFO Queue Size}

-The optimal queue size \(|Q|\) is dataset-specific, as we observe that different datasets benefit from different queue configurations.
+The optimal queue size \(|Q|\) is dataset-specific, as different datasets benefit from different queue configurations.
 Our ablation study (Figure \ref{fig:queue_size}) reveals that increasing queue size does not always yield better results.
 Instead, the relationship between queue size and performance is influenced by the characteristics of the dataset:

 Ego4D (\(|Q|\) = 16384): As a large-scale dataset with diverse activities (31 classes), increasing the queue size generally improves performance by providing a richer set of negative samples for contrastive learning.
 However, we observed that the largest queue size tested (65536) does not yield the best performance.
-Prior research \cite{limkonchotiwat2022congen} also suggests that the optimal queue size is not necessarily the largest available, and an overly large queue may not always lead to improved results.
+Prior research ~\cite{limkonchotiwat2022congen} also suggests that the optimal queue size is not necessarily the largest, and an overly large queue may not always lead to improved results.

 EgoExo4D (\(|Q|\) = 1024): Empirical results indicate that increasing the queue size initially improves performance, but beyond \(|Q|\) = 1024, further increasing the queue size leads to a decline in accuracy (Figure \ref{fig:queue_size}).
 Unlike Ego4D and MMEA, EgoExo4D has only 8 activity classes, leading to highly concentrated feature distributions.
 When the queue size is large, excessive redundant negatives from the same limited set of categories create sharp similarity spikes in the distribution.
 This makes it harder for the student model to align with the teacher’s representation.
-Prior work \cite{gu2024minillm} suggests that KL divergence is easier to minimize when the distribution has a single dominant mode, whereas in the distributions of multiple distinct modes, forward KL forces the model to cover all modes, potentially assigning probability mass to less relevant regions.
+Prior work ~\cite{gu2024minillm} suggests that KL divergence is easier to minimize when the distribution has a single dominant mode, whereas in the distributions of multiple distinct modes, forward KL forces the model to cover all modes, potentially assigning probability mass to less relevant regions.
 A moderate queue size helps regulate the number of distinct similarity peaks, stabilizing training and improving teacher-student alignment.

 MMEA (\(|Q|\) = 2048): This dataset contains 32 activity classes but has significantly fewer IMU samples compared to the other datasets.
 Given the limited number of samples, a very large queue is impractical.
 Instead, selecting a queue size that is proportionally appropriate for the dataset ensures that each mini-batch includes sufficiently diverse negatives.
 Our experiments show that a queue size of 2048 achieves the best performance on MMEA (Figure \ref{fig:queue_size}).
 Based on this observation, we choose 2048 as the queue size, which is relatively large for this dataset but helps maintain a balance between negative sample diversity and dataset constraints.